jolynch/website/content/posts/semver_must_evolve.md

-In an ideal world remote APIs would remain backwards compatible for at least a single major version to give users an upgrade path, but for some reason I find that many developers argue that they don't need to remain backwards compatible across a major version (this is what semver says after all ...).
+In an ideal world remote APIs would remain backwards compatible for at least a single major version to give users an upgrade path, but for some reason I find that many developers argue that they don't need to remain backwards compatible across a major version (this is what SemVer says after all ...).
 So we are left with a reasonably simple option: **put the major version in the name of the package.**